 Dr. Linton grew up in New Richmond, IN.
 He graduated summa cum laude with a Bachelor of Arts in Bible and Preaching from Johnson Bible College in Knoxville, TN, in 1982.
 He received a Master of Divinity from the Southern Baptist Theological Seminary in Louisville, KY, in December 1985.
 He received a Ph.D. in New Testament and Christian Origins from Duke University in Durham, NC, in 1993.
 His dissertation was entitled "Intertextuality in the Revelation to John."
 His specialties are the Book of Revelation and literary criticism of the New Testament.
 He is a member of the Society of Biblical Literature and the American Schools of Oriental Research.
 He also participates in the Karak Resources Project as a co-director of the Regional Survey Team, which examines archaeological sites on the Karak Plateau of Jordan.
+He is currently completing a Master of Arts in Higher, Adult, and Lifelong Education at Michigan State University.

 Dr. Linton has twelve years of experience in the ministry as a senior minister, youth minister, and church planter in Indiana, Kentucky, North Carolina, and Virginia.
 He was also an adjunct professor at College of the Scriptures in Louisville, KY, and Shaw University Divinity School's extension campus in High Point, NC.
-He currently serves as an elder with Solomon's Porch Ministries, an outreach ministry for young adults in Lansing.
 His interests include Civil War history, genealogy, classical music, and stock car racing.
 He has been married to Kim Scott since 1989.
+They have a son named Benjamin.